-- A. If a SFHP developer obtains a residential building permit for a SFHP development, twenty percent (20%) of the total number of dwelling units or manufactured home lots offered for sale in an SFHP development shall be SFHP Homes, as follows: - (1) Five percent (5%) of the total dwelling units or manufactured home lots shall be sold at or below the affordable home price or affordable manufactured home lot price, as applicable, for income range 2. - (2) Ten percent (10%) of the total dwelling units or manufactured home lots shall be sold at or below the affordable home price or affordable manufactured home lot price, as applicable, for income range 3, and - (3) Five percent (5%) of the total dwelling units or manufactured home lots shall be sold at or below the affordable home price or affordable manufactured home lot price, as applicable, for income range 4.
+- A. If a SFHP developer obtains a residential building permit for a SFHP development, twenty percent (20%) of the total number of dwelling units or manufactured home lots offered for sale in an SFHP development shall be SFHP homes, sold at income range prices as follows: - (1) Five percent (5%) of the total dwelling units or manufactured home lots at or below the affordable home price or affordable manufactured home lot price, as applicable, for income range 2, - (2) Ten percent (10%) of the total dwelling units or manufactured home lots at or below the affordable home price or affordable manufactured home lot price, as applicable, for income range 3, and - (3) Five percent (5%) of the total dwelling units or manufactured home lots at or below the affordable home price or affordable manufactured home lot price, as applicable, for income range 4. - B. If an applicant exceeds the percentage of units or manufactured home lots in income range 2 or income range 3 as set forth above, the requirement in any higher income range may be reduced by the same percentage. - C. The whole number resulting from this calculation shall be the number of SFHP homes required to be constructed or SFHP manufactured home lots to be created.
+If the calculation results in a fraction of a unit, this obligation shall be satisfied as set forth in the administrative procedures.
+Nothing herein shall prohibit a developer from building a greater number of SFHP homes or creating a greater number of SFHP manufactured home lots than required.
+Additional units shall meet all the requirements as an SFHP home or manufactured home lot to be considered an SFHP home or manufactured home lot.
+The SFHP developer shall receive the fee waivers described in subsection 14-8.11(G)(2) for such additional units so long as those units meet all SFHP requirements.